Characters of the Marvel Cinematic Universe: A–L: Frigga

-Frigga (portrayed by Rene Russo) is Thor's biological mother and Loki's adopted mother, who is killed by Algrim in 2013.
+Frigga (portrayed by Rene Russo as an elderly woman and Chanique Greyling as a young woman) is Thor's biological mother and Loki's adopted mother, who is killed by Algrim in 2013.
 In 2023, Thor time travels to 2013, where Frigga comforts his depression during his mission to retrieve the Reality Stone.
 She also knows that her time is near, and prevents Thor from telling her how she dies by encouraging him to change his future.